jpetazzo/intro-to-docker/slides/Container_Networking_Basics/Body.md

 * Services have to be exposed port by port.
 * Ports have to be mapped to avoid conflicts.

-<!SLIDE>
+---
-# Finding the web server port in a script
+## Finding the web server port in a script

 Parsing the output of `docker ps` would be painful.